JoeUTS/CherNO-Bot/fetch_robot_assignment/readme.txt

 run fetch robot gazebo playground roslaunch fetch_gazebo playground.launch

-run simulation I made
-roslaunch fetch_robot_assignment simulation.launch

 NEED TO RUN THIS TO MAKE ARM MOVE AT THIS POINT - this is not in the repo roslaunch fetch_moveit_config  move_group.launch

 TO DO:
-You are currently trying to get the above file to launch with the simulation.launch file

 YOU ARE CONVERTING THE VISUAL SERVOING TO IK MOVEMENTS